 The Tellico Village Lions Club was chartered on November 22, 1999 by Lions Clubs international.
 In 1999, then Past District Governor, Bill Watkins (now Past International Director) from the Loudon Lions Club was a Guiding Lion and served to nurture the new Tellico Village Lions Club during its infancy.
-Many of the original 27 Tellico Village Lions Club members, Charter Members, remain active in Lionism today, while several have passed on.
+Many of the original 27 Tellico Village Lions Club members, remain active in Lionism today, while several have passed on.
 The original President (King Lion) was Lion Joe Klint followed by Lion Jerry Pridemore who served several terms as President.
+Lions Howard Higby and Al Sponholz, both charter members, are still acive in the club today.

 Today the club numbers 55 members with membership having been as high as 67 in the recent past.

-The Tellico Village Lions meet the 1st Tuesday of each month at 9:00 AM at the First Baptist Church of Tellico Village and the 3rd Tuesday of each month at 6:00 PM at the First Baptist Church of Tellico Village.
+The Tellico Village Lions meet the 1st Tuesday of each month at 8:15 AM at Little Italy Restaurant for a breakfast business meeting and the 3rd Tuesday of each month at 9:00 AM at the First Baptist Church of Tellico Village.

-Detailed information regarding the History, Mission and Vision of Lions Clubs International refer to their website at http://www.lionsclubs.org or view some videos by clicking on each of the Lions logos below:
+For more information on Lions Club International’s History and Mission refer to their website: http://www.lionsclubs.org or view some videos by clicking on each of the Lions logos below:

 Saving Sight for Millions Worldwide